 (1) Actions that arise from water should be classified as permanent, variable, or accidental.

 NOTE This paragraph 6.1.3.2 is not applicable to water actions induced by currents and waves and actions in hydraulic structures with fast-flowing water.
-For actions induced by currents and waves, see Annex A.6 and EN1991-1-8.
+For actions induced by currents and waves, see Annex A, A.6 and EN 1991-1-8.

 (2) When a water action is classified as permanent, as defined in 6.1.2.2, its representative value Gw,rep should be selected as either:

-a single characteristic value Gwk taken as the mean value of Gw; or
+— a single characteristic value Gwk taken as the mean value of Gw; or

-the more onerous of its characteristic upper and lower values Gwk,sup or Gwk,inf ; or
+— the more onerous of its characteristic upper and lower values Gwk,sup or Gwk,inf ; or

-a nominal value.
+— a nominal value.

 NOTE Further information can be found in Annex A, EN 1991 and EN 1997.